Sprotbrough: Geography

 Sprotbrough is split into numerous distinct portions.
 West of the A1(M) Doncaster Bypass, Sprotbrough Village is the historic area surrounding St Mary's Church and the central shopping square.
 Sprotbrough Park, centred on Park Drive, consists of some expensive property and is arguably one of the most affluent neighbourhoods in the area.
 The hamlet of Lower Sprotbrough is located down the hill adjacent to the River Don within the Don Gorge.
 East of the motorway is the more suburban part of the village, constituting part of the wider Doncaster urban area.

 Located along the A638 on its eastern edge is a large retail park (Danum Retail Park).
 In addition the Centurion Retail Park is located on the far side of the road in Bentley.

 The small hamlet of Newton is situated immediately south of Sprotbrough on the river.
 It gives its name to a public house on Sprotbrough Road.

 Sprotbrough Road connects the village to the A19 and A638 roads to the east for Central Doncaster.
 Melton Road goes to High Melton to the west.
 Spring Lane goes to Cusworth to the north, while Boat Lane provides access to Warmsworth and the Don Gorge to the south.
 There is also a lane to the rural village of Cadeby.

 Its central shopping square consists of a convenience store, a pharmacy, a restaurant and wine bar, and an Indian restaurant.
 Additionally there is a Sainsbury's Local store on Sprotbrough Road.
 There are three schools, Orchard Infant School, Copley Junior School, and Richmond Hill Primary School.
 The local secondary school is Ridgewood School in Scawsby.

 Demography

-Sprotbrough is an affluent area on the outer western edge of Doncaster.
-At the 2011 census, its population was 98.0% white, 0.9% Asian, 0.6% mixed race, 0.3% black, and 0.2% other ethnic groups.
-64.8% of the population were married or in a registered same-sex civil partnership.
+Sprotbrough is an affluent area on the western edge of Doncaster.
+At the 2021 census, its population was 96.8% white, 1.4% Asian, 1.2% mixed race, 0.3% black, and 0.2% other ethnic groups.
+Christianity was the largest religion (58.8%), followed by no religion (39.6%).

 Governance

-It is represented by two Conservative councillors on Doncaster Metropolitan Borough Council.
+It is represented by two Conservative councillors on the City of Doncaster Council.
 The local member of parliament is Ed Miliband of the Labour Party.

 Sprotbrough and Cusworth Parish Council serves the entire civil parish and consists of 17 elected councillors across 7 different wards.
 Most of Sprotbrough is within the Park Ward.